 “Hello?
 I know you can hear.
 Why do you have a sheet over you head?” she asked in her quiet, soft voice.

 Slowly, I exposed myself, and took my time turning my head.
 What I saw poking out from the side of my slightly open closet was an image that made me want to fall back into the nightmare I had just been a part of.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, peterjohnson3Write a Review